...

 The Supreme Court didn’t change the law; it changed the perspective.
 Where it was previously seen as a violation of public order, it is now seen as an issue of social protection and children’s rights.

-Do you want more information?
+Would you like more information?